 Subheading 3.1: Grilling Tuna Steaks

-- Make sure the steak is at room temperature before grilling to ensure even cooking.
+- Make sure the steak is at room temp before grilling so it cooks even.

 Subheading 3.2: Pan-Seared Tuna Steaks

-- Season the tuna steak with salt and pepper or your favorite spices.
+- Season the tuna with salt, pepper or other spices you like.

-- Add a tablespoon of oil to the skillet, ensuring it is hot before placing the tuna.
+- Put a tablespoon of oil in the pan and wait till its hot before you add the tuna.

-- Sear for 2-3 minutes on each side, flipping once for an even brown crust.
+- Sear 2-3 minutes each side, flip once for even crust.

-- Finish with a pat of butter and baste the steak while cooking for added flavor.
+- At the end add a bit of butter and baste the steak for extra flavor.

 Subheading 3.3: Oven-Baked Tuna Steaks

-- Place the seasoned tuna on a baking sheet lined with parchment paper.
+- Put the seasoned tuna on a baking sheet lined with parchment paper.

 Subheading 3.4: Sous Vide Tuna Cooking

-- Season the tuna and seal it in a vacuum bag.
+- Season tuna and seal it in a vacuum bag.

-- Set your sous vide precision cooker to 120°F (49°C) for rare or adjust according to your preference.
+- Set your sous vide cooker to 120°F (49°C) for rare or change it if you want different.

-- Cook for about 45-60 minutes, then quickly sear in a hot pan for a crisp exterior.
+- Cook 45-60 minutes then quickly sear in a hot pan so the outside is crisp.

 Detailed Tuna Steak Recipes